MedAugment: Universal Automatic Data Augmentation Plug-in for Medical Image Analysis: Experiments

+We pre-process the datasets to 224 $\times$ 224 resolution.
+We divide the datasets into training, validation, and test subsets with a ratio of 6:2:2 or 8:2 in case testing data is separately provided.
+For classification datasets, the proportion of each category in different subsets equals that of the total.
+The class-balanced partition can prevent potential category imbalance.
+We augment the training subset across all methods to five times the original, following the one-to-five augmentation strategy of MedAugment.
+We term the approach without performing DA as NoAugment.
+We report the mean and standard deviation results across three independent runs.

-\textbf{Classification} We leverage Adam as the optimizer with a decay factor equal to 0.01.
-We use cross-entropy as the loss function.
-The initial learning rate is 0.002 and decays step-wise for every 20 epochs with a factor of 0.9.
-The total epoch is 40 and the early stopping technique is employed with a patience of 8.
-The batch size is set as 128.
-We use VGGNet \cite{simonyan2014very}, ResNeXt \cite{xie2017aggregated} and ConvNeXt \cite{liu2022convnet} for training.
-Models are evaluated based on 6 metrics, including accuracy (ACC), negative predictive value (NPV), positive predictive value (PPV), sensitivity (SEN), specificity (SPE), and F1 score (FOS).
-We compare our MedAugment with state-of-the-art automatic DA methods, including AugMix, AutoAugment, RandAugment, and TrivialAugment.
-The implementation of state-of-the-art DA methods is based on the official realization of Pytorch \cite{paszke2019pytorch}.
-Results reported are mean values across all classes when applicable.
+For classification, we leverage the Adam optimizer with a 0.01 decay factor.
+We use cross-entropy loss with an initial learning rate of 0.002.
+The learning rate decays step-wise for every 20 epochs with a factor of 0.9.
+The total epoch is 40, and the early stopping technique is introduced with a patience of 8.
+The batch size is 128.
+We use convolution-based ResNet \cite{he2016deep} and attention-based SwT \cite{liu2021swin} for training.
+Models are evaluated based on metrics including accuracy (ACC), negative predictive value (NPV), positive predictive value (PPV), sensitivity (SEN), specificity (SPE), and F1 score (FOS).
+We compare our MedAugment with the state-of-the-art (SOTA) GAN-based GSDA \citep{liu2023gsda} and automatic DA methods including AugMix, RandAugment, AutoAugment, and TrivialAugment.
+Results reported are the mean across all categories when applicable.